Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The device replies with an ACK message to every single fragment received from the SCHC gateway (because the window size is 1).
-Following the reception of a FCN=0 fragment (fragment that is not the last fragment of the packet or ACK-request, but the end of a window), the device MUST transmit the SCHC ACK fragment until it receives the fragment of the next window.
+Following the reception of a FCN=0 fragment (fragment that is not the last fragment of the packet or SCHC ACK REQ, but the end of a window), the device MUST transmit the SCHC ACK fragment until it receives the fragment of the next window.
 The device SHALL transmit up to MAX_ACK_REQUESTS ACK messages before aborting.
 The device should transmit those ACK as soon as possible while taking into consideration